 Container weight: 54 kg (119 lb)

 The Sea Tiger mk2 air- and surface-search radar from Thales is mounted on the top of the second platform mast.
 Sea Tiger operates at E and F bands and the range is over 100km.
-The Thales Castor 2J, operating at J band, is a fire control radar with a range of over 15km.
+The Thales Castor 2J, operating at J band, is a fire control radar with a range of over 15km (see above).
 The Crotale fire control radar operates at J band.
 Two model 1229 navigation and helicopter control radars from Thales Defence operate at I band.

 Sea Tiger mk2 air- and surface-search radar